Ka Hale Moi

 Five of 17 current MLS listings include the ACWIUN checkbox, and at least one public remark explicitly notes 'Bedroom has a window A/C Unit.'
 Evidence is limited to a single explicit remark across the public remarks but is corroborated by multiple MLS listings checking the window AC inclusion, suggesting some units in the building have window air conditioning.

-Concrete construction appears to be a building-level characteristic of Ka Hale Moi.
-The MLS data is unanimous at 20/20 listings showing CONCRE, and remarks reinforce this with phrases like 'acid stain concrete floor.'
-This looks consistent across multiple listings and agents, not like a copy-paste anomaly.
+Concrete construction appears to be a stable building-level feature for Ka Hale Moi.
+MLS data is unanimous at 20/20 listings showing CONCRE, and the remarks come from many different listings without any conflicting evidence, indicating this is not just a copy-paste artifact.

 Double-wall construction is not supported as a building-level feature.
 One listing mentions a 'doubled bedroom wall,' but it is clearly framed as a seller-added, unit-level soundproofing upgrade, not original construction.
 With only 3/20 MLS checkboxes and no broader remark pattern, this looks like a unit improvement rather than a building characteristic.